victor-fdez/file-sequence-generator/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/hyperium/hyper/master/LICENSE) [![CircleCI](https://circleci.com/gh/victor-fdez/file-sequence-generator.svg?style=svg)](https://circleci.com/gh/victor-fdez/file-sequence-generator)

-Sometimes you need to keep versions of logs as you a script several times, or every time you restart your server.
-After a while you might also want to remove old logs, or compressed and after certain while remove them.
-This package includes several function that will allow you to do this from within your NodeJS code.
+Sometimes you need to keep versions of logs as you run a script several times, or every time you restart your server.
+As logs get older you compress them, and remove them after a while.
+This package includes several function that will allow you to do this from within your NodeJS code and keep it consistent thru different logs.
+It also allows you to specify options on a per log basis.

 ## Installation